-Plotting Merger Trees¶
+Plotting Merger Trees

 Some relatively simple visualizations of merger trees can be made with

-the TreePlot
+the TreePlot command.

-Additional Dependencies¶
+Additional Dependencies

-Making merger tree plots with ytree
+Making merger tree plots with ytree requires the

 pydot and

-graphviz packages. pydot
+graphviz packages. pydot can be

-installed with pip
+installed with pip and the

 graphviz website provides a number